Site logo

 Figure 2: Decision tree for multi-stage total blood volume (TBV) detector.

-At the time of writing this, the code included on GitHub can only perform the single-stage detection method, but implementing multiple layers is not fundamentally different; it simply performs prediction on the same frequency domain sample multiple times using different models.
 While this strategy of using PVP signals is still fairly new, the potential benefit to the medical field should be apparent, and I hope that it eventually develops as a real tool for preventing complications in a clinical setting.
 If you are interested in using logistic regression models for your own detection project using PVP signals, feel free to look at the project code included above!

 -JRW